Hugos68/capkit/README.md

 ## Usage

-To help improve the integration more the capkit CLI adds two scripts to your package.json.

 ### Development

 When working with native applications and using their respective IDE's (Android Studio or Xcode) you can enable hot reloading by running: